open2b/scriggo-site/doc/disassembler.md

          Alloc n ;              allocates n bytes of memory
 ```

 Allocation of memory is necessary only to control the memory usage during the execution.
-The compiler adds `Alloc` instructions if the `LimitMemorySize` option is used when loading a program, script or template.
+The compiler adds `Alloc` instructions if the `LimitMemorySize` option is used when loading a program or template.

 ### And